Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Kraków can be cold in winter, with temperatures as low as -10 degrees Celsius.
 This means you'll need to travel with plenty of warm clothes, but it can also provide you with snowy views that are rare in Spain.

-Book a guided tour to Wawel Castle
+Book a guided tour of the Wawel Castle

-6. Taste Polish Christmas gastronomy
+6. Taste Polish Christmas cuisine

 Pierogi| ©Naomi K-S